-Dr. Wider explained that if a woman has a retroverted uterus (it's tilted backwards), sex can cause your uterus to move and make contact with other organs surrounding it.
+If you have a retroverted uterus (the uterus is tilted backwards), sex can cause your uterus to move and make contact with other organs surrounding it.
 As a result, you may experience pain and bloating.
-"Signs of a retroverted uterus are pain during sex and painful menstruation, but often it has no symptoms," said Dr. Wider.
-A retroverted uterus can be diagnosed by your doctor during a routine pelvic exam.
+"Signs of a retroverted uterus are pain during sex and painful menstruation, but often it has no symptoms," women's health expert Jennifer Wider, MD, told POPSUGAR.
+In order to find out if you have a retroverted uterus, you'll have to visit a doctor and get a routine pelvic exam administered.

-Dr. Wider told POPSUGAR, "Oftentimes, women will experience bloating before and/or during menstruation, so if they have intercourse around that time of the month, it is likely to play a role."
+Hormones can cause a lot of changes within our bodies, and if you get a period, it may be why you're experiencing bloating after sex.
+"Oftentimes, women will experience bloating before and/or during menstruation, so if they have intercourse around that time of the month, it is likely to play a role," Dr. Wider explained.

 You Have Digestive Issues

+A more serious issue that can be the culprit behind bloating involves the gut.
 If you have a history of digestive issues such as irritable bowel syndrome, constipation, and indigestion, Dr. Wider said that you may be prone to experiencing bloating after sexual intercourse.
-She added that avoiding gassy foods before sex can help manage your bloating.
-Dr. Wider also recommends having ginger as it has been shown to reduce abdominal pain and bloating.
+To help ease and manage any bloating that you may experience, she recommends avoiding foods that tend to make people more gassy like beans and legumes before sexual intercourse.
+If you still experience bloating, Dr. Wider also recommends consuming ginger as it has been shown to reduce abdominal pain and bloating.

 You're Having Unprotected Sex